Co-Director & Lead Teacher

-Megan Dusablon grew up in Vermont and cherishes her memories of playing outside with her siblings and neighborhood friends making mud donuts, climbing trees, drawing and swimming.
-Growing up, her family cared for many creatures, sparking her fascination with animals large and small.
+Megan Dusablon grew up in Vermont and cherishes her memories of playing outside with her siblings and neighborhood friends making mud donuts, climbing trees, drawing, and swimming.
+Growing up her family cared for many creatures, sparking her fascination with animals large and small.
 It is on and off trails, crossing creeks and playing in the snow in Vermont where her nature connection began.
-Megan believes that these early, positive outdoor experiences are crucial in developing a connection to nature and a lasting love for the Earth.
-Outside, children are free to explore their imaginations and challenge their physical capabilities, building confidence, creativity and resiliency.
-Megan has worked with children since 2006.
+Megan believes that these early outdoor experiences are crucial in developing a connection to nature and a lasting love for the Earth.
+Outside, children are free to explore their imaginations and challenge their physical capabilities, building confidence, creativity, and resilience.
+Megan has worked with children and their families since 2006.
 She received a BFA from Lesley University where she studied printmaking.
 She moved to San Francisco in 2008 and attained her Early Childhood Education credentials.
-After working as an atelierista (art studio teacher) in a Reggio-inspired school, Megan was immediately drawn to the approach and philosophy of Reggio Emilia, holding the child at the center of learning.
-Megan and her husband are thrilled that their daughter spent her preschool years in the forest, and look forward to their son joining Spire School.
+After working as an atelierista (art studio teacher) in a Reggio-inspired school, Megan was immediately drawn to the approach and philosophy of Reggio Emilia: holding the child at the center of learning.

 Ilana Israel was born and raised in Santa Monica, California.
 She has fond memories of playing outside as a child and feels fortunate to have had those experiences, exploring and enjoying the outdoors with her parents and brothers.
 Ilana moved to Northern California in 2008 to pursue her education.
 While attending school, she worked in preschool settings, many of which were inspired by the Reggio-Emilia approach out of Italy.
 She quickly saw the value in play based learning and what it means to support a child’s social-emotional development.
 After teaching with Megan Dusablon for a few years, they co-founded Parks Plus Creation in 2013.
 Ilana strongly believes in respecting each child as an individual and supporting them in opportunities of risk management and discovery in the outdoor classroom.
 One of her favorite things about teaching outdoors is seeing the children’s independence grow through navigating the natural world.
 She holds a B.A. in Child and Adolescent Development and has worked with preschool age children and their families since 2004.